 Cash and cash equivalents includes all demand and savings accounts, certificates of deposit, and any short-term investments with an original maturity of three months or less, and openend government mutual funds.
-Investments consist of long-term certificates of deposits, investments in U.S. government securities and are reported at cost.
+Investments consist of long-term certificates of deposits and are reported at cost.